INFORMATION AND THOUGHTS ON CHOOSING A KAYAK

 INITIAL AND SECONDARY STABILITY

 Think of it another way.
-A tricycle (either for an adult or child) is designed to keep you sitting straight up and not allow you to tip over.
+A tricycle is designed to keep you sitting straight up and not allow you to tip over.
 But a two-wheeler is built to allow you to lean into a turn.
-It’s the same with a boat.
-A sit-on-top is designed with tremendous primary stability, it is designed to stay level so you can carry fishing gear, a cooler, etc., and not to tip – just like a tricycle.
-But a sit-inside kayak is designed to tip on its side a bit and to allow for a certain amount of leaning (called “edging”) – just like a bicycle.
+It’s the same with a kayak.
+A sit-on-top is designed with high primary stability, it is designed to stay level so you can carry fishing gear, a cooler, etc., and not to tip – just like a tricycle.
+But a sit-inside kayak is designed for you to be able to lean it to the side a bit – just like a bicycle.
 And just like a bicycle you will with a little practice get used to the feel.

-We mention all this because most people who have never kayaked before feel much more “secure” when they first get onto an SOT.
-Because of their greater width and higher initial stability many beginners feel more secure on a SOT from the get-go.
+We mention all this because most people who have never kayaked before feel much more “secure” when they first get onto an SOT because of their greater width and higher initial stability.
 But it’s really the secondary stability – the resistance to capsizing or flipping over – that is most important.
 We’re not saying don’t get an SOT, just recognize that there is a difference between stability getting in/out and stability while paddling.
 Your kayak should be chosen based upon what activities you want to perform with it, not on how “secure” you feel your first time out.
 Give yourself a little room to grow into your boat.

 Within sit-inside kayaks there are three basic hull forms – Symmetrical, Fish and Swede.
 If you can, find the longitudinal center of buoyancy (LCB) – the “pivot point” – at the waterline.
 If the dotted line is in the middle so the front half mirrors the back half then the form is symmetrical.
 If the dotted line is forward of the middle (and the widest part of the hull is towards the back of the cockpit), then it is Swede Form .
 And if the dotted line is forward of the middle (and the widest part of the hull is towards the front of the cockpit), it is called Fish Form.

 All other things being equal, on a symmetrical kayak your body in the cockpit is over the true middle of the kayak- the “pivot point”.
 This makes it easier to turn and maneuver the kayak.
-Fish-form kayaks generally have roomier cockpits and a greater tendency to track or hold a straight line.
+Fish-form kayaks generally have cockpits that provide more room for knees and big feet and a greater tendency to track or hold a straight line.
 Swede-form kayaks will tend to cruise at slightly faster speeds, and feel as though they have slightly better stability, but they will require slightly more effort to turn.
 We have also found Swede form kayaks a little easier to enter and exit, since you can usually straddle the kayak at the front of the cockpit and lower your buns into the seat.
-While the differences in white water and sea kayaks can be significant, in recreational kayaks they are pretty minor.
+While the differences between white water and sea kayaks can be significant, in recreational kayaks they are pretty minor.
 We have both Swede form and Fish form boats in the YakPak.
 Personal fit and feel are far more important in a recreational kayak than exact hull shape.